Rookout/docs/docs/projects-labels.md

 ### Setting up your Rookout deployment

-When installing the Rookout SDK, you may provide the service name and environment nam as labels.
+When installing the Rookout SDK, you may provide the service name and environment name as labels.
 For example, service #3 in Production may be configured using the following:

 <!--DOCUSAURUS_CODE_TABS-->